Tour de France

 • Special Discount card for Official Tour de France stores

-• Thomson Bike Tours S/S cycling jersey
+• Thomson Bike Tours merchandise pack

 What's Not Included